 Although not an enforcement tool, it is important to know that the Office of Child Support Services has access to and may request information about the non-custodial and custodial parent form a number of entities provided in the law.
 The information requested must be only for the purpose of and to the extent necessary for the administration of the child support program.
 Entities include, but are not limited to employers, utility companies, tax assessors office, licensing boards, financial institutions, credit bureau, etc. Per the law, a one hundred dollar ($100.00) penalty may be assessed by the agency or the Rhode Island Family court for failure to respond.

 An individual who has incurred past due support in the amount of ten thousand dollars ($10,000) or who has willfully thereafter having the means to do so, fails to pay for over a period of three (3) years, shall be guilty of a felony for each instance of failure to pay and upon conviction, be punished by imprisonment for period not to exceed five (5) years.
-These cases are referred to the Attorney General's Office for prosecution.
+These cases may be referred to the Attorney General's Office for prosecution.

 The Rhode Island Family Court may require a non-custodial parent to post a bond, which will be deposited with the registry of the court to satisfy or to secure future support.